UniversalAptronym/Hearth-Box/Instructions/Raspberry_Pi_Assembly.md

 <img src="/Media_Repository/RPi5_HardwareSetup/Pi_Case_Bottom_1.jpg" alt="Raspberry Pi bottom" title="Raspberry Pi bottom" width="40%"/> <img src="/Media_Repository/RPi5_HardwareSetup/Pi_Case_Bottom_2.jpg" alt="Raspberry Pi bottom" title="Raspberry Pi bottom" width="40%"/>

-3. Place the Pi motherboard in the base of the case as shown in Figure 3.
+3. Place the Pi in the base of the case as shown in Figure 3.
 The USB and Ethernet ports should be on the side of the case with lower walls.

 	Figure 3: Raspberry Pi within the bottom of the case